Sridharshini-E/SIEM-Based-Security-Monitoring-and-Threat-Detection-using-Wazuh/README.md

 ## Overview

-This project demonstrates the deployment and configuration of a Wazuh-based Security Operations Center (SOC) monitoring environment.
+This project demonstrates the deployment and configuration of a Wazuh SIEM environment for security monitoring, threat detection, failed login analysis, and file integrity monitoring.
 The lab was built using Ubuntu and Windows virtual machines to simulate real-world endpoint monitoring, security event analysis, and alert investigation.

 ## Architecture